alokkik/Profile/README.md

 > * Created a web scraping bot to scrape prices of mobile devices from Amazon.in

 ### Most Recent Projects

+> #### LLM-PDF-Digitizer(GPT-3.5-16k Context)
+> * Engineered a Vue.js-based User Interface capable of processing various types of PDFs (e.g., buyer invoices, supplier invoices, commercial invoices, loading lists, etc.).
+> * Implemented text extraction from PDFs utilizing Google Cloud Vision.
+> * Developed a classification system to categorize parsed text, enabling the selection of an appropriate JSON schema.
+> * Utilized the LLM model (GPT-3.5 with 16k context from OpenAI) to process parsed text and JSON schema, generating a structured JSON output containing relevant data.
+> * Established automated deployment procedures on Google Cloud Run, triggered by the merging of feature branches into the main branch.

+> #### Shipment Container Tracker Service

+> * Engineered a dedicated service for real-time tracking of containers linked to specific bills of lading.
+> * Implemented a resilient scraping infrastructure designed to retrieve container events from key carriers, including MSC, Hapag-Lloyd, Maersk, Cosco, and other industry leaders.
+> * Established background job processes to systematically update container events, ensuring the availability of the latest information.
+> * Integrated the AIS (Automatic Identification System) third-party API to fetch and incorporate real-time vessel coordinates while traversing the ocean.

 > #### Credit worthiness of a borrower (Credit Risk Modelling)
 > * Data preprocessing involved univariate and bivariate analysis